brimdata/zed/zng/docs/spec.md

 analytics may be applied to a stream in parts without having to fully deserialize every value.

-ZNG has both a text form simply called "TZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "ZNG".
+ZNG has both a text form called "TZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "ZNG".